After nearly sinking, Aegean Marine files for Ch. 11 with sale deal

 Swiss commodity trading company Mercuria Energy Group Ltd is providing the financing and will serve as a stalking-horse bidder for the sale, meaning its offer will put a floor on bidding, according to court papers filed by Aegean along with its Chapter 11 petition in U.S. Bankruptcy Court for the Southern District of New York.

-To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/2RBZM1l
+To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/2F4sLtm